 - 1 bay leaf

 - Cooking roots: Add carrots, celeriac, and potatoes, lower heat to a minimum, and add two tablespoons of broth.
 Cover and simmer for 5 minutes, stirring occasionally to prevent sticking or burning.

-- Add the remaining vegetable stock, and simmer until the vegetables are cooked through.
+- Boiling: Add the remaining vegetable stock, cover, and simmer until the vegetables are cooked through.
 Remove from the heat and cool to room temperature.

-- Once cool, blend the soup, add salt and pepper to your liking, adjust water if necessary.
+- Blending: Once cool, blend the soup, season with salt and pepper to taste.